jon-edward/web_python/README.md

 allows for very simple package installation when a pure Python wheel is available.
 See [packages built by Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) for some common packages which don't have a pure Python wheel.

+Static type checking is available using [mypy](https://mypy-lang.org/).
+The site polls for changes to the project directory, and feeds mypy's report to a separate terminal panel.
+This can be disabled if desired.